 - 1. Student will request their accommodation letters from the Office of Disability Services each semester.
-The Office of Disability Services encourages students to request their letters prior to or at the start of each semester, unless extraordinary circumstances prevent them from doing so. - 2.
+The Office of Disability Services requires students to request their letters prior to or at the start of each semester, unless extraordinary circumstances prevent them from doing so. - 2.
 Student will meet one-on-one with each instructor - a.
 Provide instructors with accommodation letters and discuss each accommodation - b.
-Discuss with instructors how attendance, due dates, and participation are designed in the course, and what reasonable accommodations can be made without compromising the integrity of the course. - c.
-After the student discloses their status with the instructor, ODS can assist in determining the appropriate level of accommodation. - 3.
-Student and instructor will determine how many disability-related absences are reasonable and will agree upon the appropriate level of accommodation for the respective course.
-ODS may assist in making this determination. - a.
-Determining whether attendance is an essential component of class (questions to consider)
+Discuss with instructors how attendance, due dates, and participation are designed in the course, and what reasonable accommodations can be made without compromising the integrity of the course. - Student and instructor will determine how many disability-related absences are reasonable and will agree upon the appropriate level of accommodation for the respective course - a.
+Determining whether attendance is an essential component of class (questions to consider) - i.

-- i.
 Is there classroom interaction between the instructor and students and among students? - ii.
-Do student contributions constitute a significant component of the learning process? - iii.
+Do student contributions constitute a significant component of the learning process?

+- iii.
 Does the fundamental nature of the course rely on student participation as an essential method for learning? - iv.
 To what degree does a student's failure to attend constitute a significant loss to the educational experience of other students in the class? - v.
 What do the course description and syllabus say? - vi.
 Which method is used to calculate the final grade? - vii.
 What are the classroom practices and policies regarding attendance? - b.
 Once the maximum number of allowable disability-related absences, if any, and appropriate attendance accommodations are agreed upon, the student and faculty will complete the Attendance Accommodation Agreement form.
-The Attendance Accommodation Agreement form is available at ODS and should be provided to the instructor by the student or student's service provider in ODS.
-Both the student and instructor should retain a copy of the completed form for their records. - 4.
-If the student and instructor are not able to determine how many disability-related absences are reasonable or the appropriate level of accommodation, they should contact the student's service provider in the Office of Disability Services, who will provide additional consultation.
-In the event of such consultation, the student, instructor, and service provider will work as a team to attempt to determine a reasonable level of accommodation.
+The Attendance Accommodation Agreement form is available at the Office of Disability Services and should be provided to the instructor by the student. - 4.
+If the student and instructor are not able to determine how many disability-related absences are reasonable or the appropriate level of accommodation, they should contact the student's case manager in the Office of Disability Services, who will provide additional consultation.
+In the event of such consultation, the student, instructor, and case manager will work as a team to attempt to determine a reasonable level of accommodation.
 If an accommodation plan is determined, the student and instructor will complete an Attendance Accommodation Agreement form.
 If it is determined that the requested accommodation will substantially alter essential course components, the request will be deemed unreasonable.
-At this time, alternative accommodations will be explored.
-If a request is still determined to be unreasonable, the service provider will communicate this in writing to the student.
-In this event, the student may choose to follow the grievance procedures outlined in section 14 of this handbook
+If a request is deemed unreasonable, the case manager will communicate this in writing to the student.
+In this event, the student may choose to follow the grievance procedures outlined in section 14 of this handbook.